unkeep/gomock/README.md

 * * *
 Usage:

-Suggest you have an interface
+Suppose you have an interface:

 ```golang
 type Storage interface {